Inbound Proxy

 settings: InboundConfigurationObject

-The specific configuration content depends on the protocol.
-See InboundConfigurationObject in each protocol for details.
+Specific configuration content, which varies by protocol.
+See InboundConfigurationObject in each protocol section for details.

 streamSettings: StreamSettingsObject

-The underlying transport method is how the current Xray node interfaces with other nodes.
+Underlying transport method (transport) is the way the current Xray node connects with other nodes.

 When it is not empty, its value must be unique among all tags.